msuzer/GaseraWebUI/docs/opiz3_setup.md

 | GND       | GND             |

 > 🛑 **Do not connect 5V or 3.3V pins** to avoid damaging the board.

-### Additional Connections:
-- Insert the microSD card into OPiZ3.
-- Connect Ethernet cable to router or PC with DHCP.
-- Plug in power to boot the board.

----

-## 📡 Step 3: Serial Console Access with Minicom

 1. Identify UART device: